vikrant82/netflix-household-update-email/README.md

 - **Script stops after a day**: This should no longer happen due to memory management improvements
 - **No email notifications**: Check that your config.ini has correct IMAP credentials and server
 - **IDLE not working**: Script will automatically fall back to polling - check logs for "IDLE not supported" message
+- **ChromeDriver version mismatch** (e.g., "This version of ChromeDriver only supports Chrome version X"):
-- **ChromeDriver errors**: Ensure ChromeDriver matches your Chrome version, or set `UseChromedriverPy = True` in config.ini
+  - **Solution**: Set `UseChromedriverPy = False` in config.ini (or remove the line entirely)
+  - This enables Selenium's automatic ChromeDriver management which always downloads the correct version
+  - The script will handle ChromeDriver automatically on next run
+- **Gmail IMAP issues**: Ensure you're using an App Password (not your regular Gmail password) and IMAP is enabled in Gmail settings